How to Write a Targeted Resume

 Resume Summary of Qualifications

 - Experienced manager with expertise in human relations and project management

 - Extensive background in staff recruitment and retention

 - Contract negotiation and compliance

 - Knowledge of Federal and State Employment Law

 Targeted Resume for Human Resources Manager Position

 Targeted Cover Letters

-In addition to targeting your resume, you will need to target your cover letter in a similar fashion.
+In addition to targeting your resume, you will need to target your cover letter similarly.
 Again, take the skills that match the job criteria and highlight them.
 You will need to show the hiring manager that you're a qualified candidate.
 You will only have a few seconds to convince him that you should be considered for an interview.